 Independence matters groups

-We have a number of groups to empower you to live an independent life, including support for getting back to work, learning braille, IT skills, and our Living with Sight Loss courses.
+We have a number of groups to empower you to live an independent life, including learning braille, IT skills, and our Living with Sight Loss courses.

 Friendship matters groups

-Our social and support groups are the perfect opportunity to meet new people and get involved with group activities including film club, football, exercise classes and creative art groups.
+Our social and support groups are the perfect opportunity to meet new people and get involved with activities including luncheon clubs, exercise classes and creative art groups.

 Henshaws digital enablement team are here to find the solution that works for you, no matter what your sight level, age, or technical ability is.
 Our team in Greater Manchester provide assessments, training, groups and online resources on a number of digital products including JAWS, OrCam, Apple and Synapptic.

-Our Children and Families teams specialise in working with children and parents with sight loss, often with complex needs and additional disabilities.
-We can support you in many ways including;
+Our Children and Young People’s team specialise in working with children and parents with sight loss, often with complex needs and additional disabilities.
+We can support you in many ways including:

 - Parent and Toddler groups